Andonome/core/README.md

 Parsimony means getting the same results with fewer steps.
 As an example, you could represent a character's strength by saying 'Strength 14', then create a table where those with a Strength of 14 get a +2 bonus.
-A more parsimonious way to represent a character as having 'Strength +2' - broadly the same result, but fewer steps.
+A more parsimonious way to represent a character as having 'Strength +2' is to just mark it with '+2'.

 Everything from backstory, through character creation and groups rolling to spot dangers has been created to get a resolution in the shorted possible real-world time.